Enumerating all geodesics: The distance matrix

 This has pleasant consequences: Suppose $\alpha:=A^{k+1}(x,y)\neq 0$ but $A^k(x,y)=0$.
 Then necessarily $dist(x,y)=k+1$.
 Moreover, the set of all $\alpha$ walks from $x$ to $y$ coincides with the set of all shortest $x-y$ paths, i.e. $x-y$ geodesics.
 Yet we have no idea how these geodesics look like!

 The {\it distance matrix} $D=D(G)$ by definition has entries $D(i,j):=dist(i,j)$.
 By the above we can obtain $D$ by taking powers $A,A^2,A^3,..$ of the adjacency matrix until finally $A^\delta$ has zeros only on the diagonal.
 Using standard matrix multiplication this takes $O(n^3\cdot\delta)$ time.
 The upper bound $n$ for $\delta$ is sharp.
+One may frown at the high complexity $O(n^3\cdot\delta)=O(n^4)$ to calculate $D(G)$ in the "crisp way", but $O(n^4)$ only hurts for large values of $n$.
+To assess what "large" may mean, calculating $D(G)$ the crisp way for some $G$ with 6000 vertices and 20000 edges took\footnote{More precisely, it took 7.6 seconds to calculate $A,A^2,..A^\delta=A^9$, but we didn't bother to replace the arising nonzero entries in the powers $A^k$ by the appropriate distance-values.} modest 7.6 seconds.
+Admittedly, for larger dimensions this method cannot finish in reasonable time; more on that in 6.3.

 Suppose that $D$ is known.
-Given $s,t\in V$, one $s-t$ geodesic can then be found as follows.
+Given $s,t\in V$, some {\it single} $s-t$ geodesic can then be found as follows.
 Say that by consulting $D$ we know that $dist(s,t)=k$.
 Among the {\it neighbors} (:=adjacent vertices) of $s$ there must be at least one $x_1$ with $d(x_1,t)=k-1$.
+(This kind of reduction of optimality to the optimality of substructures is the core of {\it dynamic programming}.)
 Using $D$ we can find $x_1$ efficiently.
 Likewise, among the neighbors of $x_1$ we find some $x_2$ with $d(x_2,t)=k-2$, and so on until we have a path $(s,x_1,...,x_{k-1},t)$.
-Given that $D$ is known, this arguably is the crispest\footnote{There is a way [S,p.88] to find a shortest $s-t$ path that avoids $D(G)$, but it is "overkill" in the sense that it necessarily produces a shortest $s-t$ path for {\it all} $t\in V$.
-The arising structure is called a {\it shortest-path-tree} rooted at $s$.} way to find a $s-t$ geodesic.
+This arguably is the crispiest\footnote{There is a way [S,p.88] to find a shortest $s-t$ path that avoids $D(G)$, but it is "overkill" in the sense that it necessarily produces a shortest $s-t$ path for {\it all} $t\in V$.
+The arising structure is called a {\it shortest-path-tree} rooted at $s$.
+Recall our survey assumes that $D(G)$ is given.} way to find a $s-t$ geodesic.
 Therefore problem (OG) in Section 1 is settled.
 What about (AG)?